2006 Georgia Tech Yellow Jackets football team: Notre Dame

 The game began with Georgia Tech taking a 10–0 lead over the Irish.
 Reggie Ball connected with Calvin Johnson for a touchdown and Travis Bell kicked a field goal.
 At the end of the first half, Notre Dame finally scored on a Brady Quinn quarterback draw.
 The second half featured two relentless defenses.
 Notre Dame would score the final points in the game on a Darius Walker touchdown run.
 The run followed a controversial late hit penalty, which took Notre Dame from 4th down to 1st down and goal.
 The game had no turnovers and was highlighted by Calvin Johnson's 7 receptions, 110 yards receiving, and touchdown and Reggie Ball's 207 all-purpose yards.

 Samford

-Pregame Line: Samford +37

 Georgia Tech returned two interceptions for touchdowns for the first time since their 1966 victory over Tulane in what would turn out to be another great defensive performance.
 Samford only scored two field goals in the first quarter and Georgia Tech only allowed 12 yards rushing to the FCS (I-AA) school.
 69 Georgia Tech players saw action in the game, including four different quarterbacks and four different tailbacks.
 The game was highlighted by Calvin Johnson's two touchdown catches, a Tashard Choice rushing touchdown, Reggie Ball's 92 all-purpose yards, and Djay Jones and Jamal Lewis' interception touchdowns.
 Djay's interception was 28 yards long and Jamal's interception was 98 yards long.